 - Professional directories.
 Many professions offer free online directories of members or similar sites for professional networking.
 These sites are often highly ranked in search engine results because they are heavily linked.
 If there is a directory relevant to your business or profession, use it.

 If you have already been a victim of online reputation damage (accidentally or maliciously), proactively reach out to friends and co-workers to explain the problem.
 They can assist you by linking to positive and neutral content about you, thus displacing or minimizing the negative content.

-For your startup, one study found that reputation damage is a bigger risk to most companies than natural disaster or even terrorism.
+For your startup, one study found that reputation damage is a bigger risk to most companies than a natural disaster or even terrorism.
 Remember that during the startup phase where your company is not yet a brand, you are the company, so your reputation and that of your company are tightly linked.

 The Internet has been a powerful and disruptive technology.
 The good news is that you can use it to advantage.
-But you can’t ignore it, and pretend there is no danger.
+But you can’t ignore it and pretend there is no danger.
 Just like in prior generations with the Wild West, people who put up a good offense to protect themselves were the ones who survived and prospered.
 Take heed, and take action.